 For the next 23 years Jenny continued to develop and expand the Mini Maestros program.
 In 1994 Jenny commenced training others to present Mini Maestros classes.
 Three of the first people to use the program had been mothers in Jenny’s private classes.
 One of these women, Judy O’Neill, continues to teach the program today and is an important mentor and ambassador for the Mini Maestros system.

 Jenny’s untimely death aged 57 was deeply felt in the early childhood music community as well as through the vast community of past and present teachers, students and students’ carers, all who had been immeasurably touched by her music education.
 Jenny was the epitome of a woman juggling career, family and community service and excelling at each.
 It was impossible to resist her sense of humour accompanied by a deep, infectious chuckle.
 Her ability to inspire and motivate her students and staff through wit and boundless energy was legendary.

 Jenny’s legacy and dreams live on through every Mini Maestros class and are carried by the thousands of children who participate in the program each year.

-Jenny’s important work in continuing to develop the program has been carried on by Jennifer Smith, our Music Director and Emma Hart, our Head of Teaching, with assistance from our experienced and passionate teachers.
+Jenny’s important work in continuing to develop the program has been carried on by Jennifer Smith, our Music Director and Maddy Kelly, our Head of Teaching, with assistance from our experienced and passionate teachers.
 It means that today we have a program of exceptional quality, a program which is outstanding in its field and a program that is taught internationally as well as in Australia.